Post Contents

 Compressive Strength = Load at failure / Cross-sectional Area of element

-IS Code For Concrete Cube Test
+IS Code For Concrete Cube Test:

 Cube Test of Concrete as per IS Code IS 516 (1959): Method of Tests for Strength of Concrete and IS 456 2000: Concrete Strength Acceptance Criteria

 This concrete is filled in the mould and tempered properly so as to minimize any air voids available in concrete.
+After 24 hours these moulds are opened and test specimens are soaked in water for curing.

-The upper surface of these specimen should be made even and smooth.
+The upper surface of these specimens should be made even and smooth.
 This is done by spreading cement paste on the whole area of the specimen.
+These cubes are tested by a compression testing machine after 7 days of curing or 28 days of curing.

 The Load on the cube should be applied gradually at the rate of 140 kg/cm2 per minute till the specimen fails.
-Load at the failure of a cube divided by area of specimen gives the compressive strength of concrete.
+Load at the failure of a cube divided by the area of the specimen gives the compressive strength of concrete.

-- Standard Compression testing machine
+• Standard Compression testing machine

-- Cube mould of standard size 15 cm x 15 cm x 15 cm
+• Cube mould of standard size 15 cm x 15 cm x 15 cm

-The proportion and material for making these test specimens are should be taken from the same concrete used in the field.
+The proportion and material for making these test specimens should be taken from the same concrete used in the field.

-1. Specimen:
+1. Specimen

 Minimum 9 cubes of 15 cm size Max.
 M15 or above

-2. Mixing of Concrete for Cube Test:
+2. Mixing of Concrete for Cube Test

 Mix the concrete can be done by hand or in a laboratory batch mixer

-3. Hand Mixing:
+3. Hand Mixing

 Mix the coarse aggregate, cement, and fine aggregate on a water platform until the mixture is thoroughly blended and is of uniform color.